Investigating saturation effects and the virtual pion in leading neutron events at HERA with the dipole model: Conclusions and Discussion

 We have also investigated claims that so called Feynman scaling is a consequence of saturation.
 Feynman scaling appears in the ratio of the differential leading neutron cross section with respect to $x_L$ to the total DIS cross section.
 We found that Feynman scaling holds as a function of both $Q^2$ and $W$ in both the saturated and unsaturated models, and thus is independent of non-linear effects.
 The measured $F_2^{LN}$ data also do not exhibit any saturation effect.
 Exclusive $J/\psi$ production is more sensitive to non-linear effects as its cross section depends on the square of the gluon density.
 Here, there is a clear difference between the model predictions for large $W$.
 However, these non-linear effects are smaller in leading neutron $\gamma^*\pi^*$ processes than in $\gamma^*p$ processes.
 This is to be expected, as the pion is probed at larger momentum fractions than the proton.
 The universality of this latter process between pions and protons is yet experimentally untested.

 We expect the universality between pions and protons to break down when measuring the $\hat t$ spectrum, as this is sensitive to the spatial distribution of gluons in the struck hadron.
-We have shown how to implement this into the dipole model using Yukawa theory and the Good-Walker picture, and presented our resulting predictions.
+We have shown how to calculate the spatial gluon structure in virtual pions with the dipole model using a model where the virtual pion wave-function is given by Yukawa theory, and at larger $|\hat{t}|$ where we resolve the pion in the pion cloud, we need to consider event-by-event fluctuations in order to correctly predict the $|\hat{t}|$ spectrum.
+We presented our resulting predictions.
 We see that the cross section is large enough to show up as part of the incoherent $t$-spectrum in $\gamma^*p$ measurements.
-However, these measurements at HERA have hitherto excluded events with a forward neutron and pion and we can therefore not see the pion cloud contribution in the $ep$ incoherent cross section.
+However, these measurements at HERA have hitherto excluded events with a forward neutron and pion and we can therefore not see the pion cloud contribution in the $ep$ incoherent cross section measurements.
 In principle this would be included in the incoherent AA cross section in ultra-peripheral collisions (UPC) at RHIC and LHC, where the final state contains a nucleus with the same A but with $Z\pm1$, which would subsequently break up, and the breakup remnants can be measured by the forward detectors such as a zero degree calorimeter.
 However, the cross section presented here is too small to be visible in these events.
 It should be possible to extract this cross section in $J/\psi$ production from existing HERA data, as well as from UPC events at RHIC and LHC with at least one proton in the initial state.

 We plan to extend this study to $e$A collisions at the EIC.
 It is an open question how different the pion clouds in heavy nuclei are from those of the constituent protons and neutrons.
 There are no measurements of these effects at small $x$.
 Depending on how well the EIC will be able to tag and id the final state pions and/or the transformed nucleus, it could be able to measure the pion clouds of protons and neutrons separately.